Mohamed-Afzal/Internet_Programming_Lab/springbootapplication_security_cache/README.md

 ## This is a Spring Boot Application using Spring Security and Spring Cache.
-After running this project use the below link to access the API.
-While calling the API it will return to the spring boot internal login page.
+After running this project use the below link to access the API endpoint.
-On that page use the below user credentials to log in and access the API.

 In the CouponController 4 endpoints is there:
 1. [Welcome Page](http://localhost:8080/myapp/)